Dioscorea: Description

 They are tuberous herbaceous perennial lianas, growing to 2–12 m or more tall.
 The leaves are spirally arranged, mostly broad heart-shaped.
 The flowers are individually inconspicuous, greenish-yellow, with six petals; they are mostly dioecious, with separate male and female plants, though a few species are monoecious, with male and female flowers on the same plant.
 The fruit is a capsule in most species, a soft berry in a few species.

 Most Dioscorea species that have been examined possess extrafloral nectaries at the petiole or leaf underside.

 Cultivation and uses

 Several species, known as yams, are important agricultural crops in tropical regions, grown for their large tubers.
 Many of these are toxic when fresh, but can be detoxified and eaten, and are particularly important in parts of Africa, Asia, and Oceania.

 One class of toxins found in many species is steroidal saponins, which can be converted through a series of chemical reactions into steroid hormones for use in medicine and as contraceptives.

 The 1889 book "The Useful Native Plants of Australia" records that Dioscorea hastifolia is "One of the hardiest of the yams.
 The tubers are largely consumed by the local aborigines for food.
 (Mueller)."

+Evolution

+The earliest known fossil Dioscorea are D. lindgrenii & D. shermani, both of which are known from fossil fruit from the Early Eocene-aged Green River Formation of Wyoming, US.
+It has been suggested that Dioscorea likely originated in North America around this time period, as no evidence of Dioscorea fossils is known from Paleocene deposits in South America despite that region having among the highest Dioscorea diversity in the modern day.
+Another early Dioscorea species is D. eocenicus, known from fossil leaves from the Early Eocene-aged Palana Formation of Rajasthan, India.

-Accepted species (613), subspecies, and varieties
+Accepted species, subspecies, and varieties

 The genus includes the following species and subspecies: